panditdhamdhere/Compose/CONTRIBUTING.md

 ## The Use of Solidity Libraries

-In Compose, it’s common for each facet to have a corresponding Solidity library.
+In Compose, it’s common for a facet to have a corresponding Solidity library.
 These libraries are designed to help developers integrate their custom facets with Compose’s built-in facets.

 For example, Compose includes a facet called `ERC721Facet.sol` and a corresponding library called `LibERC721.sol`.
 The `ERC721Facet.sol` file contains the complete implementation of the ERC-721 functionality—it does not reference or depend on `LibERC721.sol`.